prerana-ghub/bot/README.md

-# 🤖 My gatchat - College Chatbot using Botpress
+# 🤖 My gatchat - college chatbot using Botpress

 ## 🔧 Steps to Setup & Deploy